honeycombio/helm-charts/charts/honeycomb/README.md

 ```

 ### Using modified log watchers configuration
-The agent watchers can be configured via this chart's `agent.watchers` property.
+The agent watchers can be configured via this chart's `watchers` property.
 Create a yaml file with your
 Honeycomb API key and custom agent configuration similar to the following:
 ```yaml
 honeycomb: